meech-ward/swift-style-guide/README.markdown

 ### Selectors

 Selectors are Obj-C methods that act as handlers for many Cocoa and Cocoa Touch APIs.
-Prior to Swift 2.2, they were specified using type unsafe strings.
-This now causes a compiler warning.
-The "Fix it" button replaces these strings with the **fully qualified** type safe selector.
-Often, however, you can use context to shorten the expression.
+Use context to shorten the expression whever possible.
 This is the preferred style.

 **Preferred:**
 ```swift